Effective Website Design Techniques for Improved User Experience

 Unlike parallax, one-page designs are the scheme of an entire website’s structure.
 It’s design that features either static or animated content, but one difference remains: all links point to content bookmarked within the same dynamic page.

 One-page designs are especially relevant to businesses that need to share only basic information — like an app development company.
 Perhaps you only need a landing page or a pithy portfolio that links to items in an app store.
-You should consider one-page design.
+You should consider a one-page design.

 4. Responsive Designs